Kdyby/Translation/docs/en/index.md

 You can modify your translations in database in any way you are used to, but you must update the value in updatedAt column.
 Or you can let Kdyby\Translation do that for you.

-Following snippet of code will show you how you can modify translations in Presenter and save them using Kdyby\Translations (only for illustration, please, keep this in your Model layer)
+Following snippet of code will show you how you can modify translations in Presenter and save them using Kdyby\Translation (only for illustration, please, keep this in your Model layer)

 ```php
 <?php